 Inside the first class seat coach, there are 2 seats on each side of the aisle.
 First class seat numbers begin with two Arabic numbers and end with English letter A, C, D and F. For same purpose, A and F are assigned on window seats while C and D are attributed to aisle seats.
 Let's use another photo to show the first class seat layout.

 ☝ This is an inside photo of the first class carriage on China CRH train.
 As you can see, first class seats have the letter designations ACDF, skipping the letter B and E.

 Premium class seat and business class seat represent the top 2 luxurious services on China CRH trains.
 Seating structures inside such kinds of coach can be varied from 2+1, 1+2 to 1+1.
-Premium and business class seats follows the uniform CRH train seat numbering convention and use Arabic number + English letter combination for seat number: the two digit number indicates the seat row and the letters including A, C and F to differentiate window seat with aisle seat.
+Premium and business class seats follows the uniform CRH train seat numbering convention and use Arabic number + English letter combination for seat number: the number indicates the seat row and the letters including A, C and F to differentiate window seat with aisle seat.
 Again we'd like to use the photo to tell the layout of premium or business class seats.

 ☝ This is an 1+2 seating structure for business class seats.

 ☝ This is a 2+1 seating structure for business class seats.

 ☝ This is an 1+1 seating structure for business class seats.

 ☝ Seating map on the No. 1 coach of Fuxing bullet train.
 The coach has both business class seats and first class seats inside.

 By now, you must have well understood how seats on China's high speed bullet trains are arranged and how the seat numbers are formulated with photo maps we provided.
 If you find this article useful, please share it.